Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Traditional hymns in Greek

-According to church records, Saturday remains the most popular wedding day (65%), followed by Sunday (25%) and Friday (10%).
+Saturday remains the most popular wedding day, followed by Sunday and Friday.

 The Stefana (Wedding Crowns) Ceremony